 While many people in Ireland will sip a Guinness or a whiskey during the celebrations, few will consume anything green–beverage and food alike.
 "Slow-cooked beef stews or lamb stews are probably the most popular [dishes], served with colcannon, which is butter mashed potatoes with cabbage folded through, it's real Irish soul food," said Clodagh Mckenna, chef, restaurant owner, and cookbook author.
 McKenna, who grew up in Cork and now calls Dublin home, knows a thing or two about Irish traditions.

-Besides the stews, other popular dishes take advantage of Ireland's culinary traditions and use seasonal ingredients.
-Spring lamb comes into season around St. Patrick's Day and roasts, such as a leg of lamb with rosemary, are popular as are pies.
-Think fish pies made with cod or haddock, shepherd's pie (meat with a potato crust) or one of McKenna's favorites Guinness and Beef Pie and chocolate butter pastry pies.
+Besides the stews, other popular dishes take advantage of Ireland's culinary customs and use seasonal ingredients.
+Spring lamb–a hearty dish featuring a heady array of spices–is a preferred dish around St. Patrick's Day.
+Meanwhile roasts, such as a leg of lamb with rosemary, and pies remain tried and true favorites.
+Think fish pies made with cod or haddock, shepherd's pie (meat with a potato crust), or one of McKenna's favorites, Guinness and Beef Pie.
+Finish the meal with a decadent chocolate butter pastry pie.

-Speaking of Guinness, many Irish will have one or maybe two during the day, and maybe a whiskey or a few.
-And then there is soda bread, the classic Irish version doesn't include the raisins or caraway seeds that often make their way into American recipes.
+And then there's the more well-known traditional Irish fodder–soda bread.
+The signature version doesn't include the raisins or caraway seeds that often make their way into American recipes.
 McKenna's favorite soda bread uses yogurt and milk giving the bread a crumbly texture.
-It's still formed in the traditional round with a cross cut in the center—to keep the fairies out.
+Not to worry, it's still formed in the traditional round with a crosscut in the center—to keep the fairies out, of course.